North Dakota Divorce Tips

 • Right to access and procure copies regarding the insurance, religious, dental, medical, educational or other details regarding the child

 • In some cases, there is a conflict amongst the parents regarding the issue of child visitation.
 The court might reach a conclusion that the custodial parent has persistently and intentionally denied the visitation rights of the other parent.
-In such a scenario, the court might award the non custodial parent reasonable fees of the lawyer.
-Additionally, the court might execute any remedy that is essential to enforce a child support order and visitation order
+In such a scenario, the court might award the non-custodial parent reasonable fees of the lawyer.
+Additionally, the court might execute any remedy that is essential to enforce a child support order and visitation order.

-• A child support obligation that is owed to an obligee might not be subject to attachment, garnishment, execution or other procedure, except for fulfilling the child support obligation, if the obligee is a judgment debtor
+• A child support obligation that is owed to an obligee might not be subject to attachment, garnishment, execution or other procedure, except for fulfilling the child support obligation, if the obligee is a judgment debtor.

-• When there exists a present monthly support obligation, the gross value of child support that must be disbursed every month is the addition of the current monthly support obligation of the obligor and the following amounts
+• When there exists a present monthly support obligation, the gross value of child support that must be disbursed every month is the addition of the current monthly support obligation of the obligor and the following amounts:

 • The amount that the obligor has been directed to disburse toward any outstanding arrearage, or

-• In case there is no order to repay an arrearage, then, an amount for application towards any arrearage that is equal to 20 percent of the present monthly support obligation of the obligor
+• In case there is no order to repay an arrearage, an amount for application towards any arrearage that is equal to 20 percent of the present monthly support obligation of the obligor

 • Assume that as per Section 14-09-09.13, the obligor is given a notice.
 Within 10 days of the date of notice, the obligor files a request for a hearing.
-In such a case, within 10 working days post the date of request by the obligor, the court shall hold a hearing
+In such a case, within 10 working days post the date of request by the obligor, the court shall hold a hearing.

-• Consider the following scenario
+• Consider the following scenario:

 • The obligor is a criminal in the payment of child support